casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/cep47/contract-interaction.md

 This method will update the metadata of a selected token.

 #### Executing the updateTokenMeta method
-The below code snippet will execute when calling the [update metadata](https://github.com/casper-network/casper-contracts-js-clients/blob/b210261ba6b772a7cb25f62f2bdf00f0f0064ed5/e2e/cep47/usage.ts#L329-L335) method.
+The following code snippet will execute when calling the [update metadata](https://github.com/casper-network/casper-contracts-js-clients/blob/b210261ba6b772a7cb25f62f2bdf00f0f0064ed5/e2e/cep47/usage.ts#L329-L335) method.

 First, check the metadata of the token with ID 4.